arduino/arduino-pro-content/content/tutorials/portenta-h7/por-openmv-bt/content.md

 - OpenMV IDE 2.6.4+

 # Portenta and the OpenMV IDE
 The OpenMV IDE was built for Machine Vision applications.
 It is meant to provide an Arduino like experience for simple computer vision tasks using a camera sensor.
 OpenMV comes with its own fimware that is built on MicroPython.
 Among other hardware it supports the Portenta board.
-A statement from the creators of OpenMV on why they buit it:
+A statement from the creators of OpenMV on why they built it:

 >Currently, doing anything serious involving computer vision requires a computer running an operating system running may layers of software and requiring much setup before you can get computer vision code working.
 This is all well and fine if you need to do many other things than just processing images, like connecting to the internet, running many different applications concurrently, etc.
 >